 Through new device detection with Intermapper Flows, any Intermapper user can capture network devices using the Intermapper server—no separate Intermapper Flows license required.
 Using this method, you can detect all internal and external devices that are connecting to the network.
 In the same way, any newly-found device will show up in the DetectionMap, notifiers can be configured to alert the operator that a new device has been found, and the operator can move the device to an active map if desired.

 Maps can be configured in a wide variety of ways to reflect user preferences.
 Use the Map Settings window to customize map colors or choose a background image.
 To easily show the physical location of your devices, overlay devices on an office floorplan or Google Maps display.
 Devices are shown as rectangles by default; choose from a wide variety of icons to further customize map layout, or upload your own.
+Plus, users can export maps to Microsoft Visio and .SVG format.

 Users can also create top-level maps that overview individual sub-maps within.
 Sub-maps will indicate the most serious condition on its sub-map by its color indicated on the top-level map.